fivequarters/fusebit.io/src/_blog/_posts/expresss-features.md

 If you try Express 5 for your next project, you could also use Fusebit to build it.
 [Fusebit](https://fusebit.io/) is a code-first SaaS integration platform for developers to add third-party integrations to their products or projects.
 It prioritizes developer experience at all levels, and its flexible, cloud-native architecture facilitates seamless deployment and operation of your projects at scale.

-For more developer content like this, [follow Fusebit on Twitter](https://twitter.com/fusebitio).
+For more developer content like this, [follow Fusebit on Twitter](https://twitter.com/fusebitio) to be alerted on the latest published articles.